• Menu

 Jump to Recipe Print Recipe

-Cool, creamy mango coconut panna cotta is topped with sun-drenched mango and features a base of sweet dates and walnuts.
+Creamy coconut mango panna cotta is topped with sun-drenched mango and features a base of sweet dates and walnuts.

-Easy to make and lightened up with Greek yogurt rather than rich cream, it makes an elegant dessert that’s the perfect finish for a special occasion meal.
+Easy to make and lightened up with Greek yogurt rather than rich cream, it makes an elegant dessert that’s the perfect finish for a special occasion, Mother’s Day or entertaining.

 Mango Coconut panna cotta with dates and walnuts